 The PCs of the era came with very small amounts of RAM and at that time there was still no possibility to use virtual memory (which would be supported only from the 386 ).
 To run Windows, it was necessary first to load MS-DOS.
 The two together have consumed virtually all memory of a PC base of the season.
 Even the more bulky PCs could not run many applications at once, again for lack of memory.

 As Windows applications were very rare at the time, few users saw the need to use Windows to run the same applications that were running (with more available memory …) in MS-DOS.
 Not to mention that the initial release of Windows was very slow and had too many bugs.

-Windows started to make some success in version 2.1, when the computers with a 286 MB or more of memory were common.
-With a more powerful configuration, more memory and more applications, it finally began to make sense to run Windows.
+Windows started to make some success in version 2.1 when the computers with a 286 MB or more of memory were common.
+With a more powerful configuration, more memory, and more applications, it finally began to make sense to run Windows.
 The system still had many problems and crashed often, but some users began to migrate to it.
-The Windows 2.1 version also won one for the PCs with 386 processors, with support for memory protection and use of virtual 8086 mode to run applications in MS-DOS:
+The Windows 2.1 version also won one for the PCs with 386 processors, with support for memory protection and use of virtual 8086 modes to run applications in MS-DOS:

 Windows even spawned from version 3.11 (for Workgroups), which was also the first version of Windows that supports network shares.
 It was relatively mild in terms of PCs of the time (the 386 with 4 or 8 MB of RAM were common), and supported the use of swap memory, allowing multiple for applications to open, even if the RAM runs out.
 At the time the application base for Windows was already much higher (the titles were used more as Word and Excel, not much different from what we have on many desktops today) and there was always the option to return to MS-DOS when something went wrong.